Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-gearing-up/text.md

     }
     ```
     &nbsp;
-    Here is also an example of the implementation of *call* in the earlier version of *0.6.0*
+    Here is also an example of the implementation of *call* in the earlier version of *0.6.0* &nbsp;
+    &nbsp;

     ```solidity
     // 0.6.0